sunpy/sunpy/docs/dev_guide/contents/documentation.rst

 * the mission paper and instrument paper
 * information to interpret metadata keywords such as FITS header reference
 * the data archive

+Examples be found in any class defined in any Python file in ``sunpy/map/sources/`` such as `~sunpy.map.sources.AIAMap`.

 Sphinx
 ======